storm-devs/storm-engine/kb/0002-scripting-overview.md

 ## Typing

 In order to be compiled, the scripting files should contain good C-like code.
 This also means that the variables should be strongly typed.
 Commonly used are base C types: `int`, `float`, but also `bool` and a simple to use `string`.
 Any custom structs are supported in the form of `object`s.

-Last, arrays are supported of the above.
+All of these types can also be agglomerated inside arrays.
+The arrays may be declared both in global and local scope, albeit with a few caveats.

 ### Base Types